Maliman-Org/Affine-Encryption/README.md

   3. Calculate (a.x+b) mod 26 (knowing that x : the rank of the letter that we want to ecrypte it).

   #### Exemple
-  the plaintext to be encrypted is "AFFINE CIPHER, we take a=5 , and b=8.
+  The plaintext to be encrypted is "AFFINE CIPHER" , we take a=5 , and b=8.

   | Plaintxt | A | F | F | I | N | E | C | I | P | H | E | R |
   | ------- |:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:| --:|